-T-spot screening requires that a sample of blood be drawn from a vein in your arm.
-If the screening is conducted in Health Services, please drink plenty of water before your appointment time.
-The blood sample is sent to an off-site laboratory, Oxford Diagnostics.
-The test results usually are available within 48 hours.
+Arkansas requires that the screening be done via the T-spot method.
+This method requires that a sample of blood be drawn from a vein in the arm.
+If the screening is performed at UA Little Rock Health Services, the blood sample is sent to our off-site laboratory, Oxford Diagnostics.
+The results usually are available within 48 hours.